Particular/docs.particular.net/nservicebus/messaging/messages-events-commands.md

 ## Designing messages

 Messages represent data contracts between endpoints.
 They should be designed according to the following guidelines.

 Messages should:

 * be simple [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) types.
 * be as small as possible.
 * satisfy the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 Types used for other purposes (e.g. domain objects, data access objects, or UI binding objects) should not be used as messages.

-Note: Prior to version 7.2, messages had to be defined as a `class`.
-Defing them as a `struct` would result in a runtime exception.
+Note: Prior to NServiceBus version 7.2, messages had to be defined as a `class`.
+Defining them as a `struct` would result in a runtime exception.

 Generic message definitions (e.g. `MyMessage<T>`) are not supported.
 It is recommended to use dedicated, simple types for each message or to use inheritance to reuse shared message characteristics.